-The Community Development Recommending Board (CDRB) was established as a mechanism to support citizen participation in the allocation of federal (entitlement) funding to Las Vegas agencies that provide services to low, very low, and moderate income households.
+The Community Development Recommending Board (CDRB) was established as a mechanism to support citizen participation in the allocation of federal (entitlement) funding to Las Vegas agencies that provide services to low, very low, and moderate-income households.
 The CDRB is comprised of thirteen members selected by the Las Vegas Mayor and City Council and installed to represent the six wards and an all-inclusive area of the city.
-Additionally, the city wards that have a concentrated number of low, very low and moderate income households have a higher number of members on the Board to ensure the welfare of those targeted wards are addressed.
+Additionally, the city wards that have a concentrated number of low, very low, and moderate-income households have a higher number of members on the Board to ensure the welfare of those targeted wards are addressed.

 The grant selection process differed this year as the CDRB was installed to evaluate whether second-year funding would be granted to those agencies that applied and that were awarded a two-year grant in 2018.
-In addition to the participation of the CDRB, the evaluation and deliberation meeting agenda was advertised in accordance with Open Meeting Law and posted in various locations around the city and on the City of Las Vegas' website beginning on Tuesday, March 19, 2019 for the Tuesday, March 26, 2019 meeting.
-Additionally, the meeting was conducted in accordance with Open Meeting Law and had two designated agenda items for Public Comment and was broadcasted live on YouTube for the entirety of the proceedings.
+In addition to the participation of the CDRB, the evaluation and deliberation meeting agenda was advertised in accordance with Open Meeting Law and posted in various locations around the city and on the City of Las Vegas' website beginning on Tuesday, March 19, 2019, for the Tuesday, March 26, 2019 meeting.
 Agencies that did not meet their established performance measures were invited to address the CDRB and provide reasons for their performance.
 The meeting was open to all agencies and to all interested parties and was conducted in two adjoining handicapped accessible rooms in Las Vegas City Hall.